grencez/grencez.dev/2019/circlife-20190310/index.md

 Furthermore, to achieve diversity, a cell's genome must be incompatible with its parents and grandparents.
 Cells can also die, which is necessary since cells can't pass by each other on the planet's 1-dimensional surface.
 Given these rules and those for compatibility/spawning, does there exist some number of cells with genomes that can sustain life indefinitely?

+**Theorem:** Is it possible to learn this answer?
+Not from a Turing machine.
+It's undecidable!

 This behavior is summarized by a partial function $\xi$ that evaluates to $\xi(a,b)=c$ iff adjacent cells with genomes $a$ and $b$ can spawn a cell with genome $c$.
 $\xi$ has the following properties: